How does Rest Less make money

 Australia

-If you’ve always wanted to visit the land Down Under, March is a really lovely time to go.
+If you’ve always wanted to visit the land Down Under, March is a lovely time to go.
 Because this is the Southern Hemisphere, the peak season is in January and February – and this usually means lots of crowds.
-Exploring in March, however, means you can appreciate Australia’s gorgeous, varied landscape without sharing the views with thousands of other people.
+Exploring in March, however, means you can appreciate Australia’s gorgeous, varied landscape without sharing the views with thousands of others.

 Prices are also lower in March, which is handy, as cruises to this part of the world don’t come cheap.
 Plus, temperatures are far more tolerable.
-Sydney sees pleasant highs of 25°C throughout March, compared to the 37°C heatwaves that tend to sweep the country two months prior.
+Sydney sees pleasant highs of 26°C throughout March, compared to the 35°C heatwaves that tend to sweep the country two months prior.

 New Zealand

 While some cruises to Australia involve travelling around this continent-sized country, others take you to Australia’s smaller neighbour, New Zealand.
-Regularly voted one of the most beautiful countries in the world, New Zealand is arguably at its most stunning in March.
-And without the throngs of tourists you see in January and February, you can enjoy a far more immersive experience.
+Regularly voted one of the world’s most beautiful countries, New Zealand is arguably at its most stunning in March.
+And without the throngs of tourists you see in January and February, you can enjoy a far more authentic experience.

 Discover the snow-swathed peaks and rugged fjords of the Southern Alps; taste exceptional wines and go hiking in the tranquil Marlborough region; swim in the aquamarine waters dividing the North and South Islands; or soak up the culture of cool, characterful cities like Wellington, Napier, and Dunedin.
-With highs of around 25°C, it’s the ideal temperature to explore too.
+With highs of around 21°C, it’s the ideal temperature to explore.

 April